immutaverse/rp2350-mkt-signer/ReadMe.md

 # Firmware Signing for RP2350 and Pico2 Chips

-We have streamlined the firmware signing process so you don’t have to.
+Secure boot helps protect customers by ensuring that only approved code can run on devices, but it requires cryptographic firmware signing using private keys.
+We have streamlined the firmware signing process to make it secure and efficient.
+A critical risk is that every person with access to signing keys increases the likelihood of fraudulent software being deployed.
 Our solution allows individual developers to sign firmware in multiple modes **without ever having access to the signing keys**.

-Our Docker-based approach integrates the chip SDK and signing tools, enabling seamless CI/CD pipeline integration while maintaining rigorous security and approval processes.
+Our Docker-based approach integrates the chip vendor SDK and signing tools, enabling seamless CI/CD pipeline integration while maintaining rigorous security and approval processes.
+This saves you time and expense by eliminating the need to configure and maintain your own secure signing toolchain.

 ## Key Security Features: